jeffeh/cs457_project3/README.txt

 	To run the link state simulator, first compile all of code by calling "make".
 Then run ./manager <InputFile>.
 The router manager will take care of forking all of the router processes and initiating the Link-State Algorithm.
-All of the Router Manager's communications are recorded in the output file: "manager.out".
-The routers will record all their transactions including LSP and router tables in individual log files denoted as: "IP.out" where IP is the IP assigned by the Router Manager.
+All of the Router Manager's communications are recorded in the output file:
+ "manager.out".
+The routers will record all their transactions including LSP and router tables in individual log files denoted as: "routerN.out" where N is the IP assigned by the Router Manager.
 The program will be safe to terminate when the Routing Manager outputs: "[Manager]: Simulation Done" to the console and the log file.
 This takes on Average 10 seconds per dest/source pair + 1 minute.